 Leonardo’s Basement – Minneapolis

 Do you have a budding inventor on your hands?
 Leonardo’s Basement captivates kids who like to tinker and build things.
 One of the best parts of Leonardo’s Basement is that they meet in advance with your child to plan a project that fits your little one’s interests.
-The staff plans a project to match almost any theme, from Harry Potter to electricity.
+As a result, the staff prepares a project to match almost any theme, from Harry Potter to electricity.
 Parties start at $200, at the cost of $25 per child.
 Ages 6 – Adult.

 The Minnesota Zoo – Apple Valley